EGI-Federation/documentation/content/en/internal/accounting/_index.md

 ## What is it?

-EGI Accounting tracks usage of resources in the EGI Cloud and provides estimated charges associated with the recorded resource usage.
-It can show reports with line items for each EGI Cloud service, usage type, and operation.
+EGI Accounting **tracks and reports usage of EGI Cloud services**, offering insights and control over resource consumption.
+EGI Federation members can use it to account for the resource usage of their own services.

-It consists of two main components:
+EGI Accounting consists of two main components:

-- The **Accounting Repository** is where all accounting data is collected
+- The **Accounting Repository** is where all accounting data is collected by a network of message brokers that transfer usage data from hosts and services
 - The **[Accounting Portal](https://accounting.egi.eu)** allows filtering
   and displaying resource usage information